The concern that Christ showed for the bodily and spiritual welfare of those who are ill is continued by the Church in

 This ministry is the common responsibility of all Christians, who should visit the sick, remember them in prayer, and celebrate the sacraments with them….
 Through words of encouragement and faith they can help the sick to unite themselves with the sufferings of Christ for the good of God’s people.
 Pastoral Care of the Sick #43

 HOLY COMMUNION TO THE HOMEBOUND OR HOSPITALIZED is provided on a weekly basis.
 If you are unable to participate in Sunday Mass and would like Holy Communion, please call the parish office (721-2405) and speak with PAT LOGAN, Pastoral Care coordinator.

-Pastoral Visit and HOLY COMMUNION is provided daily at COMMUNITY HOSPITAL.
-Please call the parish office and speak with PAT LOGAN for communion at Community Hospital.
-REMEMBER to “request a pastoral visit” when being checked in at the Hospital.
+Pastoral Visit and HOLY COMMUNION is provided REGULARLY by Blessed Trinity at COMMUNITY HOSPITAL, however you MUST call the parish office and speak with PAT LOGAN for communion at Community Hospital.
+REMEMBER to “request a pastoral visit” when being checked in at the Hospital, or contact the Spiritual Care Department at Community Hospital.
+PLEASE REMEMBER: The parish does NOT have access to parish lists and may only visit hospitalized parishioners if the patient specifically requests the visit through the Hospital Spiritual Care Department or by a direct phone call to the parish.

 IF YOU ANTICIPATE HOSPITALIZATION OR SURGERY, you are invited to celebrate the SACRAMENT OF THE SICK prior to your admittance to the hospital.
 The sacrament is usually celebrated following the weekend Masses in the Blessed Sacrament Chapel OR during the celebration of Sunday or weekday Mass.
 Please contact the parish office to schedule the Sacrament.
 The sacrament may also be celebrated on any weekend following Mass without prior scheduling.
 Speak with Pat Logan, Pastoral Care Coordinator, or any member of the Staff before Mass begins.

 PASTORAL CARE LINKS OUR FAITH COMMUNITY IN A